polarwinkel/mdTeXerPad/README.md

 ### The native local way

 - clone the repository or download this
-- make sure you have `python3-markdown` and `python3-websockets` installed
+- make sure you have the dependencies installed as listed in the `Dockerfile`
-- Run the `mdTeXerPad.py`
+- Run it by either
+    - executing `gunicorn3 -k flask_sockets.worker --bind 0.0.0.0:8000 app:app` (the performance-option)
+    - or `python3 app.py` (development-version)
-- point your Browser to `localhost:8081` and start to mdTeXing!
+- point your Browser to `localhost:8000` and start to mdTeXing!
     - mdTeXerPad will also be available from your local network, you can change this by setting `onlyLocal = True` in the `mdTeXerPad.py`!

+It will _not_ run on Debian Buster and Ubuntu 20.04 without getting the dependencies from pip since some dependencies are missing (Buster) or broken (20.04).
+Debian Bullseye is fine!

 ### The Docker way

 - clone the repository or download this
 - run `docker-compose up -d`
-- point your browser to port `8081` of your docker-host, i.e. `127.0.0.1:8081`
+- point your browser to port `8000` of your docker-host, i.e. `127.0.0.1:8000`

 ### Getting it to the web